ICodeDiffusion/SDAtom-WebUi-us-Plus/README.md

 I have been a huge fan of this extension, it's simple, not heavy on performance, and works perfetly!

 Audio Notifications work, it also has it's own as well.
-So you can have notification mp3 alongside it.
+So you can have notification mp3 alongside SD-ATOM's notification.

 # Why New Forge and some UI elements won't work for now.